faraway-world/yuki-client/README.md

 ### 1. Start the Server (Remote Machine)

-Run your `llama-server` on your inference machine (example using Llama 3.2):
+Run your `llama-server` on your inference machine (example using the model Llama 3.2):

 ```bash
 ~/llama.cpp/build/bin/llama-server \